TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/036 Component Communication.md

 ### Data to a Parent Component

-Sometimes a child-component needs to pass data back to a parent-component (or -parent).
+Sometimes a child-component needs to pass data back to a parent-component (or -page).
 We do this using a delegate, more specifically the `EventCallback`.
 We did this in the in the FancyCheckBox.
 When the check-box was clicked, the EventCallback was invoked with the new value.

 ```razor